Dolphin Class

 P.E.

-P.E. lessons take place twice a week, with Tuesday afternoon sessions being led by Miss Clarke (Mrs Morrell will be leading these this half term) and Wednesday morning sessions led by Mrs Morrell.
-The units this half term are dance and netball.
-Over the course of this term, all children in Dolphin Class will have the opportunity to go for seimming lessons at Alderman Peel High School.
+P.E. lessons take place twice a week, with Monday afternoon sessions being led by Miss Clarke (Mrs Morrell will be leading these this half term) and Wednesday morning sessions led by Mrs Morrell.
+The units this half term are fitness and basketball.
+Over the course of this term, children in Dolphin Class will have the opportunity to go for swimming lessons at Alderman Peel High School.

 Class Dojo